Wednesday, December 20, 2017

 I resolved to do something similar with the fantasy genre.
 I would write a novel in which the 'heroes' would be reactionary fanatics, while the ostensible villains are of a more progressive bent.
 They're not completely Good Guys; that would be too obvious.
 Most of life's hard choices are between what's Bad and what's Less Bad.

 My protagonist, a professional duellist named Rado, is a lazy, cynical brute, who kills people for money (or sport), abuses women, and generally is a rogue of the first water.
 His ally/antagonist is a fanatical young priestess of a Mother Goddess cult named Eridé (in three syllables, Air-uh-day).
 For various nasty plot reasons Rado must accompany Eridé to the distant city of Miyesti and find out about a mysterious new god there called 'the Fact.'
-Find out, then destroy it.
+Find it, then destroy it.

 A rogue of the first water: